znuny/manual/source/admin/dynamicfields/index.rst

 Extend Ticket Data (Dynamic Fields)
 ###################################

 Dynamic fields extend the capability to collect additional data within your tickets.
 Dynamic fields can be connected to not just tickets, but any objects within the system.
-Each dynamic field has, in addtion to it's object, a specific type and a specific configuration.
+Each dynamic field has, in addition to its object, a specific type and a specific configuration.

 .. note::

    Installing add-ons may also introduce additional types or objects with them.

-Each field has it's own set of configuaration options.
+Each field has its own set of configuration options.
 It starts with the basic options, for each field.

 .. figure:: images/dynamic_field_general_7.png
-   :alt: Dynamic Field General Settinsg
+   :alt: Dynamic Field General Settings

    Dynamic Field General Settings